gordonl0811/LowLatencyProgramming/README.md

 # Programming Optimisations and Techniques for Low-Latency Applications

-A repository demonstrating a subset of techniques designed to increasing the performance of applications, particularly those that should be optimised for low-latency.
+This repository demonstrates a subset of techniques designed to increase the performance of applications, particularly those that should be optimised for low-latency.

+Many of these code transformations are performed automatically by modern optimising compilers, but even the best compilers can miss out on optimising opportunities for complex functions and codebases.
+In the low-latency domain, a difference of nanoseconds can determine the success of an application, whether that be in high-frequency trading, networking, or other services where performance is critical.

 ## Index